-This is an example of how to set up a static site with VuePress on Kinsta’s Application or Static Site Hosting services from a GitHub repository.
+This is an example of how to set up a static site with VuePress on Kinsta’s Static Site Hosting services from a GitHub repository.

 VuePress is a static site generator that allows you to embed dynamic content within your Markdown files using Vue components to produce static HTML pages.
 More information is available on the VuePress website.

-2. In MyKinsta, add an application with the Hello World VuePress repository and the following Build settings:
+3. Choose the Hello World VuePress repository, click Continue, and enter the following in the Build settings:

 • Build command: npm run build